 The American Revolution was a time of great upheaval in the history of the United States.
+Taxation without representation, restrictions on trade, and the quartering of British soldiers fueled resentment among colonists who felt their rights were being violated.

 Ever since Christopher Columbus landed in the Americas in 1492, various European powers sought to expand their empires into the New World.

-To do this, countries like Spain, France, and England sent out colonists, to both seize land from the indigenous peoples and to establish new colonies that would generate wealth for their home countries.
+To do this, countries like Spain, France, and England sent out colonists, to both seize land from the Indigenous peoples and to establish new colonies that would generate wealth for their home countries.

 Competition between European powers over who could take the most profitable land fueled early expansion in North America.

-The Spanish were the first to create a colony in 1565 at St. Augustine in Florida.
 However, the Spanish crown remained more focused on the conquest of Central America, which was producing unprecedented quantities of gold.

 As a result, their expansion further north was limited.
 Their European rival, England, would attempt to capitalise on this.

-The Virginia Company of London then built Jamestown, Virginia in 1607.
-Eventually, the English had settlements from Maine to Georgia, which eventually also took over the Dutch colonies, including New Amsterdam in 1664, which was renamed New York the following year after the King of England's brother, the Duke of York.
+Eventually, the English had settlements from Maine to Georgia.
+Later they also took over the Dutch colonies, including New Amsterdam in 1664, which was renamed New York the following year after the King of England's brother, the Duke of York.

 The French founded Quebec in Canada in 1608.
 However, France was preoccupied with wars in Europe and the expansion of their colonies in North America moved much slower than England's.